NJJLarsson/MNXB01-project/README.md

 All the code is stored in the 'code/' directory.
 It contains the main 'project.cpp' file as well as the 'rootlogon.C' file.
 The 'code/src/' directory contains the 'tempTrender.cpp' file, which has code for three of the proposed example graphs and an original graph that calculates the mean yearly temperature for a city in a given range of years.
-The 'measurement.cpp' file contains code for another original graph that calculates total yearly averages from monthly averages.
+The 'measurement.cpp' file contains code for another original graph that calculates average temperatures for the same month over the years.
 The header files for both are stored in 'code/include/'.

 ## Workplan

 Broadly speaking, the separation of tasks was the following:
-* Ennio worked on the yearly average graph produced by 'measurement.cpp'.
+* Ennio worked on the graph that shows yearly average temperature for a specific month, produced by 'measurement.cpp'.
 * Jesper worked on the ``` tempMeanYearly() ``` member function of 'tempTrender.cpp'.
 * Antton worked on the non-original member functions of 'tempTrender.cpp': both versions of ``` tempOnDay() ```, and ``` tempPerDay() ```.